hanhdt/vue-trix/README.md

 ## Contributing

 If you're interested in contributing to Vue-Trix or share your opinions, please consider to submitting a [**pull request**](https://github.com/hanhdt/vue-trix/pulls) or post [**issues**](https://github.com/hanhdt/vue-trix/issues).
-I will try to code-self documentation as much as possible.
+Also, I will try to code-self documentation.